Catania FC: 2022 refoundation (2022–present)

-The new club was renamed to Catania Società Sportiva Dilettantistica, with Ross Pelligra as president and Vincenzo Grella as vice-president, was subsequently admitted to the 2022–23 Serie D. Catania then went onto finish first in Group I in Serie D and obtain automatic promotion back into Serie C for the 2023–2024 season.
+The new club was renamed to Catania Football Club Società Sportiva Dilettantistica, with Ross Pelligra as president and Vince Grella as vice-president; the new team was subsequently admitted to the 2022–23 Serie D. Catania then went onto finish first in Group I in Serie D, thereby obtaining automatic promotion back into Serie C for the 2023–2024 season.